vmoroz/node/doc/api/embedding.md

 Returns `napi_ok` if there were no issues.

 It is a simple object allocation.
-It does not do any initialization or any other complex work that may fail.
+It does not do any initialization or any other complex work that may fail besides checking the argument.

 Note that Node.js typically allows only a single platform instance per process.